ahayo1/Capstone/READ ME.md

 ## Different Stages
 Each stage represents a different part of the project.
+The final Jupyter Notebook code is within the main Diretory, it is not within any of the Phase folders.
 * Phase 1: Project Pitch, Literature Review, and EDA
 * Phase 2: EDA and Model Construction
 * Phase 3: Execution and Interpretation